kHarshit/kHarshit.github.io/_posts/2018-03-23-scaling-vs-normalization.md

 ## Scaling

-In scaling, you transform the data such that the features are within a specific range e.g. [0, 1].
+In scaling *(also called min-max scaling)*, you transform the data such that the features are within a specific range e.g. [0, 1].

 $$x' = \frac{x - x_{min}}{x_{max} - x_{min}}$$